 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

-For many sellers, they hear “Etsy Vacation Mode” and they instantly say they will never use it since it could ruin their sales.
-But for many shop owners, that is all they really have heard about it and don’t fully understand how to use it.
+Many sellers hear “Etsy Vacation Mode” and they instantly say they will never use it since it could ruin their sales.
+But for many shop owners, that is all they really have heard about it, and don’t fully understand how to use it.

 We want to cover everything that you need to know about how to use Etsy vacation mode, and if it could potentially impact your Etsy shop.
 So here’s what you need to know!

 What is Etsy Vacation Mode?